-Hurricane force winds and flooding rains can turn trees into crushing giants to our homes and property.
-The twisting winds of even an EF1 tornado can easily transform our lovely oaks and maples into destructive monsters, as we witnessed during two severe weather events last spring in the Commonwealth.
+Hurricane-force winds and flooding rains can turn trees into crushing giants to homes and property.
+The twisting winds of even an EF1 tornado can easily transform our lovely oaks and maples into destructive monsters, as we often witness during spring in the Commonwealth.

 In March 2017, two tornadoes ripped 120-mph wind gusts across Suffolk, Chesapeake and Virginia Beach damaging more than 100 homes and nearly destroying a local church.

 Video courtesy of The Virginian Pilot